top of page

 • Eosinophils & basophils → respond to allergy/parasitic infections

-Each is part of a highly coordinated defence network.
+Each type is part of a highly coordinated defense network.

 When donor WBCs enter another person's body: